fastrgv/Reliquarium/README.md

 --------------------------------------------------------------------
-Both Windows and Linux users using the selector app:
+For users using the selector app:

 * Select which of the four tombs to open by clicking on it.
+* The goal configuration is shown at startup.
-* When ready to begin, hit the (=)-key, or in tomb4, the (z)-key.
+* When ready to begin, hit the (z)-key.
 * Hit the (esc)-key at any time to return to the selector app;
 * Hit (q)-key to quit completely.